Nomadic Skies

 Day 2: Kathmandu: Visits to the cultural and artisanal areas of Kathmandu and Patan (night- Kathmandu)

-Day 3: Kathmandu-Nepalgunj: Visit to Boudhanath Kathmandu and flight in transit to Simikot (night-Nepalgunj)
+Day 3: Kathmandu-Nepalgunj: Visit to Boudhanath Stupa Kathmandu and transit flight to Nepalgunj (night-Nepalgunj)

 Day 4: Simikot: Early morning flight to Simikot - 2950m, and introduction to Humla (night-Simikot)